iaiamomo/NL2ProcessOps/history/src2/README.md

 ## Notes

 What we can achieve is the development of an LLM agent which has access to 3 tools.
-Such tools are the 3 LLM that generates the process model, the data flow and simulate the process.
+These tools are the 3 LLM that generate the process model, the data flow and simulate the process.